sensu/sensu-docs/content/sensu-go/5.20/operations/deploy-sensu/_index.md

 Sensu's Enterprise datastore allows you to configure an external PostgreSQL instance for event storage so you can [scale your monitoring and observability workflows][13] beyond etcd’s 8-GB limit.
 Scale your Sensu implementation to many thousands of events per second, achieve much higher rates of event processing, and minimize the replication communication between etcd peers.

-Read the [datastore reference][14] for the Enterprise datastore requirements and specifications.

 For deployments at scale, [configuration management tools][12] can help ensure repeatable Sensu deployments and consistent configuration among Sensu backends.
 Ansible, Chef, and Puppet have well-defined Sensu modules to help you get started.